Saturday, September 22, 2007

 This is what they say, but what are they doing?
 Where do they put their money?
 The case of the Scripps Institute of Florida is an instructive... swinging mystery.
 Last year they bought a package of 20 licenses of iNMR version 0 (it used to be extremely affordable; today is available for free; next year probably not).
 Subsequently they purchased a site license of MestreNova.
 Final decision?
 Not at all!
 This week they ordered 3 copies of iNMR reader.
 I ignore what's behind each single decision.
 I know the reported facts and nothing else.

 A similar case is more documented and I also received the permission of reporting it.
 Troy Ryba recently moved from the same Scripps institute to the Broad Institute of MIT and Harvard, where he found another site license of MestreNova.
 He asked me the terrible question: "How does iNMR (the full version) and MestrecNova differ?" which, in the case of somebody already owning a fresh license of MestreNova, sounded like an SOS call.
-I offered him both a tip on better using MNova and a complimentary copy of iNMR, for him to perform the comparison directly.
+I offered him both a tip on how to make a better use of MNova and a complimentary copy of iNMR, for him to perform the comparison directly.
 He kindly refused the gift and ordered a paid copy of iNMR instead.
 You can really say he digs iNMR!
 Troy wrote:

 "At any point if you would like an endorsement/testimony for simplicity and ease of use of iNMR, I would be happy to provide one."